 PIA today has over 2000 alumni from 35 countries and has linkages with several universities in India and Canada for course development, course teaching and internships.

-Panchayats are the basis of grassroots democracy in India.
+Panchayats are the basis of decentralised democracy in India.
 As constitutionally recognised local governments, they stand at the centre of planning, implementation, and monitoring development at the village, block, and district levels.
 Understanding Panchayati Raj Institutions (PRIs) is essential for anyone working in rural development, governance, community mobilisation, public policy, or fieldwork at the grassroots.

 The 73rd Constitutional Amendment can be marked as a transformational moment in Indian democracy.
-It provided the legislative framework for institutionalisation of the system of Panchayats prevalent in India since the pre-British times.
-It not only gave constitutional status to PRIs but also recognised the Gram Sabha as a people’s parliament placing power directly in the hands of citizens.
-Today, PRIs are responsible for planning and implementing schemes related to 29 subjects in the Eleventh Schedule, ranging from sanitation and education to agriculture and social welfare.
+It provided the legislative framework for the institutionalisation of the Panchayati Raj system prevalent in India since pre-British times.
+It not only gave constitutional status to PRIs but also recognised the Gram Sabha as a people’s parliament, placing power directly in the hands of citizens.

 This introductory course aims to build a comprehensive understanding of decentralisation, Panchayati Raj structures, constitutional provisions as well as roles of Gram Sabha and Panchayat officials.
 It will also help learners understand how the structure and framework of local governance varies across the different regions in India.